jlevy/og-equity-compensation/README.md

 ### Early exercise

-🄳 Sometimes, to help reduce the tax burden on stock options, the company makes it possible to **early exercise (or forward exercise)** options, which means the option holder can exercise even before they vest.
+🄳 Sometimes, to help reduce the tax burden on stock options, a company will make it possible for option holders to **early exercise (or forward exercise)** their options, which means they can exercise even before they vest.
 The option holder becomes a stockholder sooner, after which the vesting applies to actual stock rather than options.
 This will have [tax implications](#83b-elections).